-In connection with the implementation of Council Directive 2006/88/EC, the Danish Veterinary and Food Administration has categorised all Danish fish farms according to the provisions in the directive.
+In connection with the implementation of Council Directive 2006/88/EC, all Danish fish farms was categorised according to the provisions in the directive by the Danish Veterinary and Food Administration..

-The categorisation system of aquaculture animals' health status are as described in the table below.
+The categorisation system of health status of aquaculture animals is as described in the table below.

 Surveillance programme |